-AVCA Hall of Fame Head Coach John Cook Enters 20th Season at Nebraska
+AVCA Hall of Fame Head Coach John Cook in 20th Season at Nebraska

 • Under Cook, the Huskers have achieved 55 AVCA All-Americans and 19 CoSIDA Academic All-Americans, both among the best in the nation.
 He is a two-time AVCA National Coach of the Year, earning the prestigious honor in 2000 and 2005, and a seven-time conference coach of the year, including Big Ten Coach of the Year in 2016 and 2017, his first and second Big Ten honors with the Huskers in their Big Ten era (2011-present).

 • Cook is one of only four active coaches - and one of six all-time - to be a two-time AVCA National Coach of the Year and was honored in 2008 by USA Volleyball, receiving its All-Time Great Coach Award.

 • Cook was inducted into the AVCA Hall of Fame in 2017, joining former Husker volleyball coach Terry Pettit in the hall.

 • Cook became the ninth active Division I head coach to reach 700 career wins in 2018.

 Axtell def.
 Elba, 25-13, 25-8, 25-12

 Blue Hill def.
 Loomis, 25-17, 25-9, 23-25, 25-14

 Chase County def.
 Hershey, 25-11, 25-15, 25-12